aws-samples/aws-cdk-project-template-for-devops/README.md

         "Name": "HelloWorld", <----- Essential: your project name, all stacks will be prefixed with [Project.Name+Project.Stage]
         "Stage": "Demo",      <----- Essential: your project stage, all stacks will be prefixed with [Project.Name+Project.Stage]
-        "Account": "75157*******", <----- Essential: update according to your AWS Account "Region": "us-east-2",     <----- Essential: update according to your target resion "Profile": "cdk-demo"      <----- Essential: AWS Profile, keep empty string if no profile configured },
+        "Account": "75157*******", <----- Essential: update according to your AWS Account "Region": "us-east-2",     <----- Essential: update according to your target region "Profile": "cdk-demo"      <----- Essential: AWS Profile, keep empty string if no profile configured },